74k1/yueye/README.md

-# YuèYè 月夜 v0.0.7
+# YuèYè 月夜 v0.1.8

-YueYe is a high contrast, dark theme.
-It consists of 20 colors and multiple themes/ports that I (and hopefully soon, others) created.
+YueYe is a high contrast, dark base16 theme.
+It consists of 16 colors (duh) and multiple themes/ports that I (and hopefully soon, others) created.

 ## Philosophy